G28-Antico-Granaio/.github/profile/README.md

 ## Introduction
 This is the project for Software Engineering (A.Y.
 2023-2024) of the group G28.

-## About
-This Web App is a site for the restaurant "Antico Granaio", a fine-dining restaurant in the countryside of ________ .
-The main requirement, and what makes this site unique is that it gives you the possibility to reserve a table based on floor plan of the restaurant letting the costumer choose the table that suits them the best.

 ## G28 Memebers
 The members of the **G28** Group are: